eyurtsev/kor/README.md

 # Kor

-This is a half baked prototype that "helps" you extract structured data from text using LLMs 🧩.
+This is a half-baked prototype that "helps" you extract structured data from text using LLMs 🧩.

-Just specify the schema of what should be extracted and provide some examples.
+Specify the schema of what should be extracted and provide some examples.

 Kor will generate a prompt, send it to the specified LLM and parse out the output.
-And you might even get some nice results back.
+You might even get results back.

 ## 💡 Ideas